How to Stop People-Pleasing Without Losing Yourself

 That won't happen.

 You can be kind without disappearing.
 You can be generous without being depleted.
-You can care about others and honour your own needs.
+You can care about others and honor your own needs.

 But getting there requires unlearning the belief that your needs are inherently less important than everyone else's.
 And that unlearning is difficult, slow work.